kcanderson/PROMISING/README.md

-# PROMISING (PRioritization On Modules In Sets of Implied Non-intersecting genes)
+# PROMISING (PRioritization On Modules In Sets of Implied Non-intersecting Genes)

 The PROMISING method finds promising leads in the candidate genesets created by genome-wide association studies.
 It proritizes the candidates based on their cohesiveness in an underlying protein-protein functional network under the assumption that the *actual* genes will be functionally similar.
 For example, the causal genes may operate in the same complex or engage in the same pathway.